aqxiy/inExt-coffee/README.md

 A natural and contrived consequence of repeat tinkering.

-Best after a small meal (maybe 7-15 mins)
+Best 3 mins after around 20 raisins on an empty stomach